neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 }
 ```

----

 #### React Button: Getting to know **JSX**

-- Open the `App.js` file
+- Open the `App.js` file.
-- Explain the function `App`
+- Explain the function `App`:

-  - every React component needs a return statement, otherwise it will return `undefined`
+  - Every React component needs a return statement, otherwise it will return `undefined`.
-  - everything we want to render in the Browser needs to be inside of the return statement
+  - Everything we want to render in the browser needs to be inside of the return statement.
-  - In the return statement we use **JSX**
+  - In the return statement we use **JSX**.
-  - If the return statement is longer than one line, we wrap the JSX code in parentheses
+  - If the return statement is longer than one line, we wrap the JSX code in parentheses.

-- Replace the `<div>` with a `button`
+- Replace the `<div>` with a `button`.
-- Add the `type="button"` attribute
+- Add the `type="button"` attribute.
-- Add the `onClick` attribute with an arrow function that logs "Hello React World"
+- Add the `onClick` attribute with an arrow function that logs "Hello React World".

 ```jsx
 function App() {